ganesh-k13/suffix-tree/README.md

 ### Installing

-First compile the project in your local system by:
+First compile the project on your local system by:

 ```
 make clean